mariapenaa/space-landingpage/README.md

 # 🪐Space Tourism website

 This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
-It was built with React js, using mainly CSS and HTML, along with some JS.
+It was built with React js, using CSS, HTML and JavaScript.
 ## Table of contents

   - [The challenge](#the-challenge)